CodeCome

 Built for people who already do this work.

 CodeCome won't turn a non-researcher into one.
 It will save a researcher hours of bookkeeping per audit.
+If you want a one-click vulnerability scanner, this is not it.
+CodeCome is for people who want the model to help them think, not to replace the thinking.

-Solo security researcher
+Solo security researchers

 prerequisites